UnisonUI/UnisonUI/README.md

     polling-interval = "1 minute" // Interval between each polling

     labels {
-      port  = "restui.specification.endpoint.port" // Label specifying the port on which the OpenApi spec is available. protocol = "restui.specification.endpoint.protocol" // Label specifying which protocol the OpenApi spec is exposed. specification-path = "restui.specification.endpoint.specification-path" // Label of the path where the OpenApi spec file is. use-proxy = "restui.specification.endpoint.use-proxy" // Label of use to enable the usage of the proxy.
+      port  = "unisonui.specification.endpoint.port" // Label specifying the port on which the OpenApi spec is available. protocol = "unisonui.specification.endpoint.protocol" // Label specifying which protocol the OpenApi spec is exposed. specification-path = "unisonui.specification.endpoint.specification-path" // Label of the path where the OpenApi spec file is. use-proxy = "unisonui.specification.endpoint.use-proxy" // Label of use to enable the usage of the proxy.
     }
   }